 - Interest withholding tax is 10% and is generally not reduced by treaties.

 - Royalty withholding tax is 30%, generally reduced to 10% or less by treaties.

 Wage Tax/ Social Security Contributions

-- Employers are required to contribute 9.5% of each employee’s ordinary time earnings (up to a quarterly salary cap) to an Australian superannuation fund.
-The rate is increasing over time to 12%
+- Employers are required to contribute 11% of each employee’s ordinary time earnings (up to a quarterly salary cap) to an Australian superannuation fund.
+The rate is scheduled to increase over time to 12%

-- Employers must also withhold tax from each employee’s regular salary and wages and forward to the Australian Taxation Office
+- Employers must withhold tax from each employee’s regular salary and wages and forward them to the Australian Taxation Office

 - Fringe Benefits Tax (at 47%) is paid on most non-cash benefits paid to employees.
 The FBT is tax deductible.